Deldee/RelicTracker/README.md

 A project to make a relic tracker for FFXIV

 Intended feature :

-- Ability to track which relic are completed
-- Ability to track the whole list of required material
+- Tracking Sources for non-shop Materials
+- Tracking Shops for Shop Materials
 - Two pages, one for combat and one for DoH/DoL
-- Save/load via cookies

 Potential feature to consider
 - First time import via XIVAPI and lodestone
 - Image based select

+Done Features :
+- Ability to track which relic are completed
+- Ability to track the whole list of required material
+- Save/load via cookies